-Likewise, the Office of Fire Safety in the Department of Emergency Management is committed to continual improvement in services provided.
-Our certified Storm Ready program, emergency and continuity planning, fire safety, and other safety and security programs, as well as our community engagement efforts, reflect this commitment.
-Our goal is to provide a safe and secure environment for the students, faculty, staff, and visitors of Old Dominion University.
-We are steadfast in our commitment to expanding our community outreach and efforts in support of this important goal.
+Additionally, the Office of Fire Safety within the Department of Emergency Management is dedicated to continuously improving its services.
+Our certified Storm Ready program, emergency and continuity planning, fire safety initiatives, and community engagement efforts reflect this commitment.
+Our goal is to create a safe and secure environment for students, faculty, staff, and visitors at Old Dominion University.
+We remain steadfast in our dedication to enhancing our community outreach and initiatives to support this vital goal.